 We have previously discussed the dangers of high order quantities.
 But how do we determine how high is too high?

 Sadly, the answer is that it depends.

-If the products in question are short shelf-life items such as fresh food products, we probably can’t accept an MOQ if it is greater than a couple of days.
-After all, there is a high risk that the stock will go off before we can sell it though.
+If the products in question are short-shelf-life items such as fresh food products, we probably can’t accept an MOQ if it is greater than a couple of days’ worth.

-But even if the product freshness is not an issue, such as for nuts & bolts, we still need to be conscious of how many days of inventory a single MOQ will cover.
+But even if the product freshness is not an issue, as in the case of nuts and bolts, we still need to be conscious of how many days of inventory a single MOQ will cover.

 As a starting point, you can analyse how many of the products within your assortment have an MOQ that is greater than 1 years’ worth of demand.

 If your market is particularly dynamic, you may need to reduce the period from 1 year down to 6 months, or maybe even 3 months.

 Either way, this quick analysis will instantly flag those products which could be a problem.